EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 assertion is unconvincing.
-After all, the criminal law routinely distinguishes degrees of bodily harm, and if that delineation is permissible and workable in the criminal context, it should not be "hard to imagine the contours of a regulation” that satisfies the reasonable fit requirement.
+After all, the criminal law routinely distinguishes degrees of bodily harm, and if that delineation is permissible and workable in the criminal context, it should not be "hard to imagine the contours of a regulation" that satisfies the reasonable fit requirement.

 There is, moreover, simply no justification for assuming that in all or